daniostr/stats_published_work/README.md

 Some of my first projects are not very elegant (code looks like shit), but they still could be helpful.

-If you find mistakes, or find my work helpful please let me know :).
+If you find mistakes or find my work helpful, please let me know.

 My email is - daniostr@gmail.com